Set Up Field Health Monitors

 2. Not Null: Verifies that all values in a column are non-null, ensuring that critical fields contain valid data.

-5. Average: Computes the average of numerical values in a column, useful for analyzing trends or outliers.
+7. Average: Computes the average of numerical values in a column with range thresholds or auto-learning.

-6. Min: Identifies the minimum value in a column to detect anomalies or validate data boundaries.
+8. Min: Identifies the minimum value in a column with range thresholds or auto-learning.

-7. Max: Identifies the maximum value in a column to verify data limits or detect errors.
+9. Max: Identifies the maximum value in a column with range thresholds or auto-learning.

-8. Cardinality: Measures the number of distinct values in a column, useful for understanding data variability or relationships.
+10. Cardinality: Measures the number of distinct values in a column, useful for understanding data variability.

-9. String Length: Validates the length of strings in a column to ensure compliance with formatting rules or constraints.
+11. String Length: Validates the length of strings with range thresholds or auto-learning.

 • Important Note for Synapse/SQL Server Users: